1.0 INTRODUCTION

 concerned.
 It was difficult to identify a developing trend given limited facts

-and figures.
 Whereas, Rwanda had presented a clear case.
 PNG needs to learn

 childhood development, care, preprimary education, primary education and